Here is a chronological summary of key actions that got the Carmel Valley Recreation and Park District to where it is today. Please enjoy!

 Community Park Grand Opening – May 15, 1983

-For any kind of public funding through tax assessments to work for funding ongoing maintenance and improvements, MPRPD either had to keep and administer the 1.4 acres it had purchased from Youth Center or it had to give to the property to another public agency which was the reason for the formation of the CVRPD.
+For any kind of public funding through tax assessments to work for funding ongoing maintenance and improvements, MPRPD either had to keep and administer the 1.4 acres it had purchased from Youth Center or it had to give to the property to another public agency, hence the reason for the formation of the Carmel Valley Recreation and Park District (CVRPD).

-Resolution 85-259 adopted by Board of Supervisors on April 16, 1985, proposing the formation of CVRPD with boundaries same as Carmel Valley Fire District, with the reason for formation being to provide recreational and park services to the Carmel Valley Community, with three main conditions in Resolution being (d) CVRPD shall have an elected five-member board of directors, (e) District shall have all powers of a recreation and park district excluding power of eminent domain as indicated in Section 5790 of the Public Resources Code, and (f) the District shall be formed with a benefit assessment as outlined in attached Exhibit B to Resolution.
+Resolution 85-259 adopted by Board of Supervisors on April 16, 1985, proposing the formation of CVRPD with boundaries same as Carmel Valley Fire District, with the reason for formation being to provide recreational and park services to the Carmel Valley Community, with three main conditions in the Resolution being (d) CVRPD shall have an elected five-member board of directors, (e) District shall have all powers of a recreation and park district excluding power of eminent domain as indicated in Section 5790 of the Public Resources Code, and (f) the District shall be formed with a benefit assessment as outlined in attached Exhibit B to Resolution.
 Basically $24 for a single-family residence and $12 for vacant single-family parcel and no sunset clause on the collection of benefit assessment.

-In a 5/14/85 County staff report to the Board of Supervisors was a recommendation to adopt a Resolution initiating proceedings for proposed formation of Carmel Valley Recreation and Park District.
+In a May 1985 County staff report to the Board of Supervisors was a recommendation to adopt a Resolution initiating proceedings for proposed formation of CVRPD.
 LAFCO approved the formation and authorized the Board of Supervisors to act as the conducting authority for the formation.

-The argument in favor of District in Voter’s pamphlet states regarding the benefit assessment “...this amount would be locked in for five years and after 5 years the assessment would again be presented for voter approval.”
-No mention of five year period and require future voter approval in either the impartial analysis statement or in Resolution 85-259 and its Exhibit B.
+The argument in favor of the District in the Voter’s pamphlet states regarding the benefit assessment “...this amount would be locked in for five years and after 5 years the assessment would again be presented for voter approval.”
+No mention of five year period and require future voter approval was in either the impartial analysis statement or in Resolution 85-259 and its Exhibit B.

 The ballot measure passed and the effective date of District formation was August 28, 1985.

-The portion of today’s park between the Village Green Condos and the PSTS Service Center before it was acquired by the Park District was a vacant 5.277-acre parcel that was purchased by Michael Marquard in December of 1986.
+The portion of today’s park between the Village Green Condominium Community and the PSTS/Commercial Service Center before it was acquired by the Park District was a vacant 5.277-acre parcel that was purchased by Michael Marquard in December of 1986.
 Both the Youth Center and the Board of Directors of the newly formed Park District had pursued the purchase of the property but were unable to act before Mike Marquard’s purchase.
 Shortly after purchasing the property, Michael Marquard announced plans to develop a mini-storage facility on a portion of the property and he expressed a willingness to sell the remaining four acres to the Park District.
-In 1989, Park District purchased four acres from Michael Marquard for $170,000.
+In 1989, the Park District purchased four acres from Michael Marquard for $170,000.

 In October 1991, the Carmel Valley Community Park was dedicated.

-Original Gazebo was built in 1992 with a $24,000 donation from the Joseph Sampson Foundation.
+The original Gazebo was built in 1992 with a $24,000 donation from the Joseph Sampson Foundation.

 In 1993, the Park District made an application for a Transportation Enhancement Activities grant for $387,200 with a match of $52,800 for a total of $440,000 to purchase the 1.44 parcel owned by Michael Marquard.
 The application was also made in November of 1993 for a State Resources Agency Environmental Enhancement and Mitigation Program Grant in the amount of $400,000 with a 10% $40,000 Park District match.
-Neither grant was ever approved.
+Neither grant was approved.

 In December of 1994, LAFCO approved the addition of 3,920 acres to the District to match areas that had been added to the Carmel Valley Fire District and portions of Garland Park that weren’t in the Fire District.
 The addition included portions of Hitchcock Canyon and Garland Park and Sleepy Hollow.

-ahead with the project.
+In 2000, CVVIC purchased the 1.44-acre parcel from Michael Marquard for $440,000.
+Michael Marquard had approvals for a mini-storage facility on the property but did not proceed with the project.
 In a Grant Deed recorded on May 26, 2000, CVVIC gifted the property to the Park District.
 CVVIC over four years raised the funds including a bequest of $100,000, a gift of $50,000 and assorted fundraising activities.

 A new bathroom building near the group picnic area was built in 2003. $55,000 from a State Parks 2000 Per Capita Grant Program and $55,000 from Park District Programs and Projects fund.

-Original Gazebo was replaced in 2005 with a $13,269 State parks Roberti—Z’berg- Harris Block Grant.
+The original Gazebo was replaced in 2005 with a $13,269 State parks Roberti—Z’berg- Harris Block Grant.

-2008 to 2010 Park District replaced pathways ($54,000), constructed new 28 space parking lot ($110,000), graded and chip sealed dirt parking lot ($36,000), and constructed new pathways around Activity House ($12,000) with funds coming from a 2002 State Parks $220,000 Per Capita Grant.
+During 2008-2010 Park District replaced pathways ($54,000), constructed a new 28 space parking lot ($110,000), graded and chip sealed the dirt parking lot ($36,000), and constructed new pathways around the Activity House ($12,000) with funds coming from a 2002 State Parks $220,000 Per Capita Grant.

 In early 2022, the District received notice of receiving two California State Parks grants funded by Proposition 68 in the amounts of $250,000 (RIRE grant) and $177,952 (Per Capita Grant) respectively.
 These state grants are intended to support the renovation, repair, and/or replacement of park district facilities.
-Planning for this work is now underway.